 How to Backup your LinkedIn Contacts

-2. Click the Export connections link at the bottom right corner of the page.
+2. Click the Settings icon at the upper right hand corner of the page.

 3. Leave the Export to field as it appears and enter the security text if prompted.